vault27/Foundation/ssl.md

 - Server sends Hello back: chosen cipher, key share, signed cert(encrypted already), finished message(encrypted)

 ## Cipher suite

+Attributes:
+- Authentication method
+- Key exchange method
+- Encryption algorithm
+- Encryption key size
+- Cipher mode (when applicable)
+- MAC algorithm (when applicable)
+- PRF (TLS 1.2 only—depends on the protocol otherwise)
+- Hash function used for the Finished message (TLS 1.2)
+- Length of the verify_data structure (TLS 1.2)

+TLS suites use the TLS_ prefix, SSL 3 suites use the SSL_ prefix, and SSL 2 suites use the SSL_CK_ prefix.
+In all cases, the approach to naming is roughly the same.
+However, not all vendors use the standard suite names.
+OpenSSL and GnuTLS use different names.
+Microsoft large- ly uses the standard names but sometimes extends them with suffixes that are used to indicate the strength of the ECDHE key exchange.

 **Key exchange - Auth - Bulk encryption - MAC**
 ECDHE - RSA - AES128 - GCM - SHA256